Wendy K. Moy

 Syracuse, NY 13244-1010

 Moy is the co-founder and co-artistic director of the professional chamber ensemble, Chorosynthesis Singers.
 They recently released on the Centaur Records label Empowering Silenced Voices, a 2-CD collection of new music on themes of social consciousness and established the Empowering Silenced Voices Database for Socially Conscious Choral Music.
 Chorosynthesis Singers was selected to be in residence as Choral Scholars at Santa Monica College and as Dayton Artists-in-Residence at Connecticut College.
-A strong advocate for collaboration and new music, Moy has premiered/commissioned numerous new works by established and emerging composers.
-She also sings soprano in Chorosynthesis Singers and CONCORA.
+A strong advocate for collaboration and new music, Moy has premiered/commissioned numerous new works.
+She also sings soprano in Chorosynthesis Singers and 21V.
 Moy has also served as the director of the Eastern Connecticut Symphony Chorus and the artistic director of the Hartford Gay Men’s Chorus.
 A violinist since age four, she was a violin coach, chamber music coordinator, and assistant conductor with the Cascade Youth Symphony Organization.
-Moy studied orchestral conducting with Eric Hanson and Nikolas Caoile with additional coaching by Kenneth Kiesler.
+Moy studied orchestral conducting with Eric Hanson with additional coaching by Kenneth Kiesler.
 She recently made her conducting debut with the Eastern Connecticut Symphony Orchestra and Chorus.

 Moy is a frequent clinician and guest conductor with ensembles of all levels.
-Passionate about mentoring and inspiring young musicians, she has conducted the Rhode Island All-State Senior High School Chorus, Connecticut Eastern Region High School Honor Choir, Heartland High School Honor Choir, Northshore Junior High Honor Orchestra, and Edmonds Elementary Honor Choir.
+Passionate about mentoring and inspiring young musicians, she has conducted the Zone 2 Senior High Area All State Treble Choir, Rhode Island All-State Senior High School Chorus, Connecticut Eastern Region High School Honor Choir, Heartland High School Honor Choir, Northshore Junior High Honor Orchestra, and Edmonds Elementary Honor Choir.
 In June 2017, she served as assistant conductor for a performance of Tyler’s Suite at Lincoln Center.
 Selected as an American Choral Directors Association (ACDA) International Conducting Fellow, Moy made her international conducting debut with the Coral da Universidade Federal da Gazzi de Sá at the Festival Paraibano de Coros in João Pessoa, Brazil.
 She soon followed this with her Asia conducting debut in Shenzhen, China.
+In June 2023, Moy will make her London conducting debut.

 Moy's research focuses on the culture of singing communities and the cultivation of social capital in successful choral organizations.
 She has presented her ethnographic research on the Seattle Men's Chorus, the largest gay men's chorus in the world and the largest community chorus in North America, at conferences sponsored by the ACDA; College Music Society; GALA Choruses; National Association for Music Education (NAfME); and Society for Education, Music and Psychology Research.
-Oxford University Press will soon publish her study in Together in Music: Participation, Co-Ordination, and Creativity in Ensembles.
+Oxford University Press recently published her study in Together in Music: Coordination,Expression, Participation.
 Moy has also presented on fostering equity, diversity, and culture in the choral rehearsal and performance through the music of social consciousness at the Chorus America and the National Collegiate Choral Organization Conferences.
-She writes for the NAfME Music in a Minuet blog and has been interviewed for featured articles in The Choral Journal, The Voice of Chorus America, and Teaching Music Journal on the subjects of entrepreneurship and culture-building in the choral arts.
+She writes for the NAfME Music in a Minuet blog and has been interviewed for featured articles in The Choral Journal, The Voice of Chorus America, The Classical Singer Magazine, and Teaching Music Journal on entrepreneurship and culture-building in the choral arts.

 Moy is the vice president/co-founder of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellence.
 She serves on the ACDA Standing Committee on International Activities and evaluates grants for the National Endowment for the Arts and Chorus America.
 Moy holds a bachelor of arts in music education (vocal/choral and instrumental emphasis) from Seattle Pacific University, a master of music education from Westminster Choir College, and a doctor of musical arts in choral conducting (music education cognate) from the University of Washington.